ammdias/finctrl/MANUAL.md

     Account: Pocket (id: 1)
     Description: ATM withdrawal
     Total amount: 10.00
-    Date: 2023-01-03
+    Date: 2024-01-03
     Parcels:
       (5) ATM withdrawal: 10.00

     Test >

 As can be seen, there is a transaction on the *Bank* account and another on the *Pocket* account, which makes sense.
-The [show last] command takes only one argument, the number of transactions to show.
+The [show last](#show-last) command takes only one argument, the number of transactions to show.
 If ommited, it will show just the last transaction.

 We could also have listed the transactions: